vitorazevedomonteiro/correlation-models/README.md

 For a more detailed review of the ground motion correlation modelling for regional seismic risk analysis please see the paper cited below:

 # Reference
 Monteiro, V.A. and O’Reilly, G.J.
-(2025) ‘A review of ground motion correlation modelling for regional seismic risk analysis’, (Under review)
+(2025) ‘A critical review of ground motion correlation modelling for regional seismic risk analysis’, (Under review)

 # How to use
 Use "get_correlation.py" to get non-spatial correlation coefficients from several models.
 Inside you can find two simple example of how to use it.